-Some families seek places in Dorset schools (e.g. where they have moved in from elsewhere outside the Dorset Council area) for their children to be placed in a year group other than their chronological year group.
+Some families seek places in Dorset schools (e.g. where they have moved to the County from elsewhere) for their children to be placed in a year group other than their chronological year group.
 Requests are dealt with and recommendations made by the admitting school, regardless of the child's home address, in line with the decision making process indicated above.
 Such requests are refused unless there are very exceptional circumstances.